HL7/davinci-epdx/fsh/ig-data/input/pagecontent/PDexProvenance.md

 - whether the data came via a clinical record or a claim record.
 - Whether the data was subject to manual transcription or other interpretive transformation.

-The Payer Provenance resource is documented here: http://hl7.org/fhir/R4/provenance.html
+The PDex-Provenance resource is documented here: [pdexprovenance.html](pdexprovenance.html)

-The Provenance record **SHOULD** be populated with the following essential fields as follows:
+The PDexProvenance record **SHOULD** be populated with the following essential fields as follows:

 | Field                              | Value                                                                                                                                              |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|